CFSAN-Biostatistics/ww_simulations/README.md

 A series of scripts to generate simulated datasets of different variant composition for SC2 wastewater surveillance efforts.

+This is in active development and not ready for primetime yet.

 # Dependencies
 * python (3.8.1)
 * [art](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm)